Queer things to do in the San Francisco Bay Area

 Mondays:

-• 9pm: Radical Vinyl: El Rio Dollar Mondays with Jenny Hoyston + friends spinning hip hop, oldies, punk.
+• 9pm: El Rio Dollar Mondays spinning hip hop, oldies, punk.
 El Rio, 3158 Mission St.

 Tuesdays: